COVID-19: Learn more about testing and what to expect when you visit any LMH Health location.

-Home > Wellness Resources > Health Library > Genetic Test for Clopidogrel
+Home > Be Healthy > Health Library > Genetic Test for Clopidogrel

 Clopidogrel (Plavix) is a medicine to prevent blood clots, which can cause heart attacks and strokes.
 It may be prescribed after a heart attack, after angioplasty, and for people who have heart disease or peripheral arterial disease.